 Under the 2021 Revolving Credit Facility, NMIH is required to pay a quarterly commitment fee on the average daily undrawn amount of 0.175% to 0.525%, based on the applicable corporate credit rating at the time.
-As of
+As of June 30, 2022, the applicable commitment fee was 0.35%.
+On July 21, 2022, Moody's upgraded its financial strength rating of NMIC from "Baa2" to "Baa1" and its rating of NMIH's Notes from "Ba2" to "Ba1".
+As a result of the upgrade, the commitment fee due under the 2021 Revolving Credit Facility will be reduced to 0.30%.

-We are subject to certain covenants under the 2021 Revolving Credit Facility, including: a maximum debt-to-total capitalization ratio of 35%, a requirement to maintain compliance with the private mortgage insurer eligibility requirements (PMIERs) financial requirements (subject to any GSE approved waivers), and minimum consolidated net worth and statutory capital requirements (respectively, as defined therein).
-We were in compliance with all covenants at March 31, 2022.
+We are subject to certain covenants under the 2021 Revolving Credit Facility, including: a maximum debt-to-total capitalization ratio of 35%, a requirement to maintain compliance with the PMIERs financial requirements (subject to any GSE approved waivers), and minimum consolidated net worth and statutory capital requirements (respectively, as defined therein).
+We were in compliance with all covenants at June 30, 2022.